HEnquist/camilladsp/README.md

 ```
 camilladsp /path/to/config.yml
 ```
 This starts the processing defined in the specified config file.
 The config is first parsed and checked for errors.
 This first checks that the YAML syntax is correct, and then checks that the configuration is complete and valid.
 When an error is found it displays an error message describing the problem.
+See more about the configuration file below.

 ### Command line options
 Starting with the --help flag prints a short help message: